blahcat/blahcat.github.io/content/2021-01-10-browsing_registry_kernel_mode.md

 ## Outro

 Understanding those bits of the CM took more work than I imagined, but as it was nicely engineered, it was fun to go through.
-The CM is way more complex than that, but this is the basics: we didn't cover more advanced stuff like the use of the `.LOG` file, the memory management of the CM and other funkyness, but I hope this article was interesting and useful to you and thanks for making it this far.
+The CM is way more complex than that, but this is the basics: we didn't cover more advanced stuff like the use of the `.LOG` file, the memory management of the CM and other funkiness, but I hope this article was interesting and useful to you and thanks for making it this far.

 Peace out ✌